Your Child’s Life and Family Life Are Our Priority

 Getting to Know You, Getting to Know All About You!

 Stacy, a hometown girl, loved to play with children and was drawn to finding strengths in those of all abilities since she was a little girl.
 These qualities led her to the University of Pittsburgh where she began her path to becoming an OT.
 At Pitt she was honored as a University Scholar and acknowledged as “one of those who show high promise of significant contribution to society and progress.”
 In hopes of becoming a pediatric occupational therapist, her dreams were met when she acquired nationwide pediatric experience in a variety of settings with accomplished colleagues in Sensory Integration and Neuro-developmental Treatment.
-Within her 25 years of practice, she studied for an advanced Master’s degree in OT at Texas Woman’s University where her research on the Occupation-Based Interview and Assessment Tool, Family L.I.F.E.
-(Looking Into Family Experiences) was published in the American Journal of Occupational Therapy in a special issue on autism.
+Within her 25+ years of practice, she studied for an advanced Master’s degree in OT at Texas Woman’s University where she completed her research on the Occupation-Based Interview and Assessment Tool, Family L.I.F.E.
+(Looking Into Family Experiences).
+Her research was published in the American Journal of Occupational Therapy in a special issue on autism with DeLana Honaker, PhD, OTR, FAOTA and Catherine Candler, PhD, OTR, BCP.
 In addition, her studies at TWU paved the way for the Embrace the Child®, Ltd. practice.
+Her doctoral studies at Misericordia University were formative for continuing to explore and define her passion, the breadth and depth of family, as a prominent trail-blazer for occupational therapists.
 In her practice, Stacy uses DIR®/FCD™ Model and her own Family-Centered Therapy Model™ and Sensory Integration across settings to richly improve quality of life for children and families.

 As a lifelong learner, Stacy values regular mentoring in use of the DIR®/FCD™ DIRFloortime® model.
-Stacy learned practical use of the DIR® model from renowned occupational therapy, infant mental health and speech and language faculty and facilitators associated with the Interdisciplinary Council on Developmental and Learning Disorders, and most recently, Profectum™.
-Stacy holds a Professional Certificate from Profectum™ Academy in DIR® (Development, Individual Differences, Relationships)/FCD™ (Foundational Capacities of Development™) and she is a Profectum™ Fellow, Trainer and Expert Clinician.
+Dr. Stacy learned practical use of the DIR® model through the interdisciplinary lenses of occupational therapy, infant mental health and family focused mental health, and speech and language by renowned faculty and facilitators associated with the Interdisciplinary Council on Developmental and Learning Disorders, and most recently, Profectum™.
+Stacy holds a Professional Certificate from Profectum™ Academy in DIR® (Development, Individual Differences, Relationships)/FCD™ (Foundational Capacities of Development™) and she is a Profectum™ Fellow, Expert Clinician and Profectum™ Senior Faculty.
 Embrace the Child, Ltd. is also a verified DIR®/Floortime™ practice by the Interdisciplinary Council for Development and Learning Disorders.
-It is the first OT practice and currently, Stacy is the only one in Pittsburgh to have this level of credentials.
-Stacy has studied and applied the DIR® model in her work with children and families for over 15 years.
-In addition to being mentored, Stacy is also a mentor and enjoys training multi-disciplinary professionals for Profectum™ by sharing the simple joys of interactions to the complex intricacies of the DIR® model with others.
-Stacy is also an expert in sensory integration and holds a variety of certifications including Sensory Integration and Praxis Tests, Therapeutic Listening, The Interactive Metronome and Integrated Listening Systems.
+It is the first OT practice and currently, Stacy is the only one in Pittsburgh to have this level of credentials and expertise.
+Stacy has studied and applied the DIR® model in her work with children and families for over 20 years.
+In addition to being mentored, Stacy is also a mentor and enjoys training interdisciplinary professionals for Profectum™ by sharing the simple joys of interactions to the complex intricacies of the DIR® model with others.
+Stacy is an expert in sensory integration and holds a variety of certifications including Sensory Integration and Praxis Tests, Therapeutic Listening, The Interactive Metronome and Integrated Listening Systems, including the Safe Sound Protocol.
 She belongs to the American Occupational Therapy Association and Pennsylvania Association of Infant Mental Health.
-Stacy continually reviews research and attends conferences to acquire up-to-date evidenced-based treatments to guide her clinical reasoning and help those that she serves.
+Stacy continually reviews research and attends conferences to acquire up-to-date evidenced-based treatments which guides her clinical reasoning and reflective practice serving children and families.
+Embrace the Child, Ltd.® is a neuroaffirming practice and Stacy also values the nuances and intersections of justice, equity, diversity and inclusion in her work.

 Barbara Corcoran of the acclaimed The Corcoran Group and ABC television’s, Shark Tank, identified Stacy’s passion as the cornerstone for success in her business to serve the children and families of Pittsburgh and beyond.